 The sky was hazy when we made our way to Pokhara in Central Nepal.
 We were considering a short trek on the Annapurna circuit after completing our Everest Base Camp Trek, but once we arrived in Pokhara, we decided that we would wait for our next trip to Nepal to do either the entire Annapurna circuit or to climb to Annapurna Base Camp.
 Dave and I found that there are a lot of things to keep you occupied here besides trekking into the Himalayas and one of them is mountain biking.

 Trekking Everest Base Camp has been on our top adventure list for many years.
 We learned quite a bit hike up to 5364 meters and have some valuable tips that we want to share with any future trekkers to make your life easier.
-Trekking to Everest Base Camp Tips Check out our Everest Base Camp Trek in Photos post.
-It is… Read More
+Check out our Everest Base Camp Trek in Photos post.
+It is not the scary daunting experience that… Read More

 No day on our Mount Everest Base Camp Adventure would have been complete without having to spend at least 2 or 3 times dodging the infamous Yak trains that ply the trails through the Himalayas.
 My last photo story, The Sherpas of Mt Everest, looked at the human heroes this week we pay tribute to our woolly friends who carry supplies to all of the small towns that dot the landscape of this great mountain range.

 Everyone who has ever heard of Mt.
 Everest has heard of Tenzing Norgay.
 The famous Sherpa who was the first, along side Sir Edmund Hillary, to summit the worlds tallest peak.
 Since then there have countless Sherpa’s who have given their lives carrying food, supplies and even clients on this mountain.